 Psychologists say that dental phobia is often fed by the feeling of lack of control.
 People feel helpless lying down in a dentist’s chair surrounded by unfamiliar equipment and unable to see or expect what will be done during the dental treatment.
 This has nothing to do with the actual treatment but with worst case scenarios that run through their head while being in a vulnerable physical position.

 The best approach is to recognize this fear for what it is – imagination running wild – and use calming or visualization techniques to push them away.
 Try deep breathing, positive visualization, watching TV, or listening to your favorite playlist during the procedure.

 Dental care improves your life

 Oral health problems don’t just affect your teeth and gums.
 Studies link gum disease to illnesses like heart disease, stroke, and diabetes.
 Untreated tooth decay can cause bad breath.
 We also know the power of a beautiful smile in boosting confidence and self-image.

 Trust your dentist – she’s here to help!

 One way to dispel dental phobia is to realize that she is on your side.
 She is not a monster and the instruments are not instruments of torture but breakthrough technology that can give you a healthier and more beautiful smile.
 Instead of thinking of the possible pain think of the results that you will achieve – and trust your dentist to take all the necessary steps to fix the problem with as little discomfort as possible.

-Schedule your appointment with Smilefocus and take the first step to overcoming dental phobia and taking charge of your oral health.
+Schedule your appointment with Smilefocus and take the first step to overcome dental phobia and taking charge of your oral health.
 You can book an appointment online or visit their clinic at Camden Medical Centre, 1 Orchard Boulevard, Singapore, 248649.
 Find directions and phone numbers for individual services here.